 Building a JSON-Based Rule Styling Engine for QGIS

-JSON Schema Architecture
+JSON Schema Design

-A minimal, production-ready schema:
+A production-ready schema:

 {